-4.7 PROBLEM FOUND DURING EXPERIMENT
+4.6 PROBLEM FOUND DURING EXPERIMENT

-Problem arose on the 5th day where leakage of treated POME found to happen in the fitting joint of membrane and housing.
-The leakage is probably results by the degradation of membrane after a period of time of frequent chemical cleaning where the membranes are found soften and hard to fitted in the housing when the pressure exerted on the membrane the membrane fallout from the housing causing a gap where leaking happen.
+Problem obtained on the 5th day where leakage of treated POME found to happen in the fitting joint of membrane and housing.
+The leakage was probably resulted by the degradation of membrane after a period of time of frequent chemical cleaning where the membranes are found soften and hard to fitted in the housing when the pressure exerted on the membrane the membrane fallout from the housing causing a gap where leaking happen.
 The contaminated permeate are found to have higher suspended solid.
 The colors of permeate is darker than usual.
 Hence, the experiment is stopped and replace with new membrane.
-Figure 4.8 and Figure 4.9 shown membrane housing and degraded membrane.